 The use of an ostensibly dull-but-nice-guy as the protagonist, a realistically depicted suburbanite who doesn’t quite ‘fit in’, who is preoccupied with his problems, combined with surrealist fantasy characters, creates a natural tension that challenges the reader.
 It echoes the relationship between the rational and the irrational.
 Murakami’s fantastic beings are conceptually straight out of Goya’s The Sleep of Reason Produces Monsters.
 The grey area between night and day, between awake and dreamscape.
 When the narrator goes ‘underground’ he leaves the day-world to venture into that dream world.
 It’s reminiscent of Charles Burns’ graphic novel X’ed Out, and Lewis Carroll’s Alice in Wonderland (which is referenced earlier in the story).

 The protagonist encounters a two foot tall creature that calls itself a living ‘Idea’.
 And later the protagonist meets a living double metaphor.
 I understand these characters as Murakami’s playful take on surrealism, or fantastic poetic license, or nonsense verse (take your pick).
 It’s probably a mistake to ascribe too much meaning to them.
-They’re Murakami’s leprechauns, his six-foot, three-and-a-half-inch tall, invisible rabbit Harvey.
+They’re Murakami’s leprechauns, or pookas, like the six-foot, three-and-a-half-inch tall, invisible rabbit in Harvey.

 The variety of elements in Killing Commendatore should ideally mesh together to create resonance, to hook the reader’s curiosity.
 That’s the problem with this novel, it doesn’t quite deliver on that promise.
 The riddles and clues don’t lead to conclusions.
 It doesn’t feel like the journey takes us anywhere.
 It doesn’t help that the novel suffers from repetition, sections that feel simply dull, cringe-worthy moments, and the novel is far too long for its own good.